denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

 ### Appendix 2: VarargsInvoker

-Disclaimer: this code IS a part generated classes, it belongs to Panama, but is not a part of the JDK or code tools.
+Disclaimer: this code is a modified version of **VarargsInvoker** that is a part generated sources.
+Technically, they belong to Panama, but are not a part of the JDK or code tools.
+Generated sources are not licensed.

 ```java
 package com.openjdk.samples.panama.stdlib;